Jillian Beardwood

 Jillian Beardwood (20 December 1934 – 28 October 2019) was a British mathematician known for the Beardwood–Halton–Hammersley theorem.
 Published by the Cambridge Philosophical Society in a 1959 article entitled "The Shortest Path Through Many Points", the theorem provides an asymptotic formula for the length of a traveling salesperson tour of a given number of points in a unit square, both in the worst case and for random points.

 Early life

 Beardwood was born in Norwich, England in 1934.
 After attending The Blyth School for Girls, she studied mathematics at St. Hugh's College, Oxford, earning first-class honours and a master's degree in 1956.

 Mathematics career

 After university, Beardwood accepted a position at the newly formed United Kingdom Atomic Energy Authority (UKAEA), where she was one of four postgraduate students selected to study with John Hammersley, a professor at Trinity College, Oxford.
 In that position, Beardwood gained access to the Ferranti Mercury computer at the UKAEA's research facility at Harwell, as well as to the ILLIAC II computer at the University of Illinois.
-She was later promoted to Senior Scientific Officer at the UKAEA, where she specialized in Monte Carlo methods and algorithms for modeling complex geometrical situations.
+She was later promoted to Senior Scientific Officer at the UKAEA, where she specialised in Monte Carlo methods and algorithms for modeling complex geometrical situations.